robptrck/data-science-project-template/README.md

 # Project description
-Accurately describe what it is, what it is trying to solve.
-And it's core ideas (the functionality).
-And if possible, examples of those.
+Accurately describe what it is, what it is trying to solve, and it's core ideas (the functionality).
+If possible, include examples of those.
 <br>
 <br>
 <br>